 Between 2016 and 2019, Rosie was inaugural Chair of the Victim Survivors’ Advisory Council, established by the Victorian Government in response to the country’s first Royal Commission into Family Violence.

 She was named by Fortune Magazine as one of its top 50 world’s greatest leaders in 2016 and the most influential person in the Not for Profit sector on Pro Bono Australia’s Impact 25 list.
 She has also been inducted into the Victorian Honour Roll of Women and is a recipient of The Pride of Australia National Courage Medal.

 Rosie received an Honorary Doctorate in 2017 from the University of the Sunshine Coast for her contribution to raising national awareness and action concerning Family Violence, and in 2019 received an Order of Australia in the Queen’s Birthday Honours List.

 Rosie is a Director on the Community Advisory Committee and the Board Research Committee.

 Appointed to the Board in July 2019

 Associate Professor Marie Bismark

 Marie Bismark is a public health physician, psychiatry registrar, and legal academic.
 Marie heads a research team at the University of Melbourne, focused on the interface between patient safety and clinician wellbeing.
 Her research has influenced regulatory policy internationally and has been published in leading journals.
 In addition to her academic role, Marie works as a doctor in psychiatry with Melbourne Health.
-She has previously completed a Harkness Fellowship at Harvard University.
-Marie is an experienced company director and serves on the boards of several large health sector companies.
+She has previously completed a Harkness Fellowship at Harvard University and is an experienced company director serving on the boards of several large health sector companies.
 Marie and her husband have three children.